 All claims will be reviewed and processed within 60 days from receipt of a completed claim package.
 Claims will be evaluated for validity and approved or rejected by the Sheriff's Accounting and Finance Unit.
 Once approved, it may take six to eight weeks to receive a county warrant reimbursement.

 No, the Sheriff cannot transfer your unclaimed property funds to your current bank account.

 You will need to establish that you are the person whose name appears on the account.
 Examples of documents that can be used to prove your former name are listed:

 No, claims must either be submitted by mail or can be dropped off at the counter of the Sheriff's office located at:4095 Lemon Street3rd floorRiverside, CA 92501Phone: 951-955-8922

 You must submit a copy of a current government-issued photo identification along with any other documentation that will support your claim.
 If you are submitting a claim on behalf of a business, please include a business card and a notarized affidavit.
-Please view the Filing Instructions page for additional documentation that may be requested depending on the situation.

 Yes, each unclaimed money form is specific to a unique Property Identification.